ahuth/emcee/README.md

     $ rails generate emcee:install

-This will insert `<%= html_import_tag "application" %>` into your application layout, and will create 'elements' directories under '/assets' and '/vendor/assets'.
+This will insert `<%= html_import_tag "application" %>` into your application layout.
+Also, it will create 'elements' directories under '/assets' and '/vendor/assets'.

 ## Usage